airbnb/streamalert/docs/source/conf-schemas.rst

     }
   }

-Log Patterns
+Required key-values
 ~~~~~~~~~~~~

-Log patterns provide the ability to differentiate log schemas that are identical or very close in nature.
+Required key-values provide the ability to differentiate log schemas that are identical or very close in nature.

-They can be added by using the ``configuration`` option ``log_patterns``.
+They can be added by using the ``configuration`` option ``required_key_values``.

-Log patterns are a collection of key/value pairs where the key is the name of the field, and the value is a list of
+Required key-values are a collection of key/value pairs where the key is the name of the field, and the value is a list of
 expressions the log parser will search for in said field of the log.
-If *any* of the log patterns listed exists in
+If *any* of the required key-values listed exists in
 a specific field, the parser will consider the data valid.

 This feature is especially helpful to reduce false positives, since it provides to ability to only match a schema if
 specific values are present in a log.

-Wild card log patterns are supported using the ``*`` or ``?`` symbols, as shown below.
+Wild card key-values are supported using the ``*`` or ``?`` symbols, as shown below.

 Example schema: